 For instance, suppose we have the same example above where an investor buys a land parcel for $1,000,000, operates at breakeven, and then receives net sale proceeds for $2,000,000 at the end of year 2.
-If we were to use this net income based variation of the ROI calculation, then we could calculate our ROI for year 1 like this:
+If we were to use this net income-based variation of the ROI calculation, then we could calculate our ROI for year 1 as follows:

 Cash on Cash Return vs Cap Rate

 What’s the difference between the cash on cash return and the capitalization rate?
 The cash on cash return and the cap rate are two different measures of investment performance.
-While both the cash on cash return and the cap rate are based on cash flow for a single year, each ratio uses a different measure of cash flow, and therefore the cash on cash return and the cap rate measure two different things.
+Both the cash on cash return and the cap rate are based on cash flow for a single year.
+However, each ratio uses a different measure of cash flow, and therefore the cash on cash return and the cap rate measure two different things.

 The cash on cash return uses the cash flow before tax line item on a proforma, which is then divided by the total equity invested.
 The cap rate, on the other hand, uses the net operating income (NOI) line item on a proforma, which is then divided by the purchase price.